-This section shows some common data connections used on the Platform.
+This section shows some common data connections used on the platform.
 We provide examples in both Python and R (when available).
-This is by no means an exhaustive list and we add new examples regularly.
-If you'd like to connect the DataScience.com Platform to a data source where no example is provided, please contact success@datascience.com.

 6.1 AWS Redshift

 This section shows how to connect Amazon Web Services (AWS) Redshift as a data source on the Platform.